mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 - analysis of additional activities helping the development of learner identities -->

-#### Playtesting as a suitable medium for emerging activities creating third spaces

-Previous observations highlighted an emerging idioculture.

-Gutiérrez develops this idea with a space for such emerging cultural activities.
-Third space theory.

-Playtesting as an incubator for emerging cultural activities, has been crucial to the development of later stages of this learning design.
-The sum of introdued and emerging elements of repertoires can be framed as constituting the development of a particular game making idioculture.

-As explored in the literature review, playtesting is a process common to game making which corresponds to the evaluation phase of design thinking cycles and the process of user testing in HCI [@fullerton_game_2018].

-An analysis on the role of playtesting and an emerging forms of playful playtesting follows.

-The following sections are an exploratory mapping of some possible design features which may represent component repertoire elements or facilitate the process of identity development within the design in other ways.

 <!-- In this section, I recall data to describe some of the emerging playtesting behaviours of participants in relation to the introduced learning design. -->